Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Equality checking of the modified characteristic polynomials by checking equality of their coefficients

 For $I\!=\!\{i_1,\ldots,i_{m}\}\!\subseteq\!
 V(G)$, let $C_I^k$ be a set of all subsets with $k$ elements of $I$, let $C_I=\cup_{k=1}^{|I|} C_I^k$.
 For $c\!\in\!
 C_I$, $e_c\!=\!\sum_{i\in c}e_i$, $\varepsilon_c=\varepsilon\cdot e_c$, where $\varepsilon\!\in\!\mathbb{R}$, $\varepsilon>0$. $\{e_i\}_{i=1}^n$ is a standard basis of $\mathbb{R}^n$.

 The presented below $\proc{Algorithm $1$}$ compares coefficients of polynomials of the form (\ref{1.1}) using the recursive procedure $\proc{Equality checking of coeffici-}$ $\proc{ents}$.
-The procedure checks equality of the coefficients using the fact that the polynomials are linear in every variable.
-In the course of implementation of the algorithm, we trying to set the correspondence $\varphi$.
-Set $I$ contains such vertices of $V(G)$ that the correspondence $\varphi$ is established for them. $J\!=\!\varphi(I)$.
-If the variable $a$ takes the value $b$, we shall denote it as $a\!\leftarrow\! b$.
+This procedure checks equality of the coefficients using the fact that the polynomials are linear in every variable (they are {\it polylinear} functions).
+In the course of implementation of the algorithm, we trying to set the correspondence (bijection) $\varphi$.
+Set $I$ contains such vertices of $V(G)$ that the correspondence $\varphi$ is established for them after an iteration is performed. $J\!=\!\varphi(I)$.
+If the variable $a$ takes the value $b$, we denote it as $a\!\leftarrow\! b$.

 \begin{codebox} \Procname{ $\proc{Equality checking of coefficients}\ (i)$} \li \If $i\!=\!n$ \li \Then $flag\!\leftarrow\! true$; \li {\bf exit} \li \Else \li \For $j\!\leftarrow\!
 1$ \To $n$ \Do \li \If ($j\!\not\in\!
 J$ and $\forall c\!\in\!
 C_I :\ \eta_{\mbox{ {$G$}}}(\varepsilon_c+\varepsilon e_i)\!=\!\eta_{\mbox{ {$H$}}}(\varepsilon_{\varphi(c)}+\varepsilon e_j)$) \li \Then $\varphi(i)\!\leftarrow\! j$; \li $I\leftarrow I\!\cup\!\{i\}$; \li $J\leftarrow J\!\cup\!\{j\}$; \li $\proc{Equality checking of coefficients}\ (i+1)$; \End \End \End \li $I\leftarrow I\!\setminus\!\{i\}$; \li $J\leftarrow J\!\setminus\!\{\varphi(i)\}$; \li the value $\varphi(i)$ is not defined; \li $flag\leftarrow false$. \end{codebox}